What is a Gite? Accommodation in France Explained.

 Booking sites

 We made great use of booking.com on our last trip which gives plenty of information and reviews about hotel properties.
 Of course, there are many other sites to choose from, for example, Tripadvisor.com, trivago.com or Expedia.com.
-The 2 major French hotel chains are Accor Hotels (Sofitel, Novotel, Mercure, Adagio, Ibis and others) and Louvre Hotels (Royal Tulip, Campanile, Premièr Classe and others) who have a large network of hotels across the country at different price points.
+The 2 major French hotel chains are Accor Hotels (Sofitel, Novotel, Mercure, Adagio, Ibis and others) and Louvre Hotels (Royal Tulip, Campanile, Premièr Classe and others) which have a large network of hotels across the country at different price points.
 Many of the large international hotel chains such as Hilton, Intercontinental and Ritz Carlton are present also in France, typically at the top end of the market.

 Camping

 There are campsites all across France and many also offer accommodation in cabins as well.
-Some campsites can be like a holiday resort with pools and various activities to keep kids occupied.
+Some campsites can be like holiday resorts with pools and various activities to keep kids occupied.
 But there are plenty of sites that will be quiet and tranquil, allowing you to get away from it all.
 Campingfrance.com lists over 9,000 campgrounds across the country.

 Holiday house/unit